tscilipoti/flux-angular2/README.md

       questions: this.questionReducer.initialState()
     };
   }

-  storeChanged() {
-    this.state.questions = this.storeState.questions;
 }
-}
 ```
 As you can see the QuestionAppView class extends the Flux.AppView class.
 In this class I've brought together the QuestionAddView and QuestionListView views and I am displaying the one on top of the other.
 This class also expects a questions property that will be used used to set the initial state for a question reducer.
-You can see that the storeChanged function is being overridden to update the state with the new collection of questions when the store is changed.

 #### Page